oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   `first_affected` and `last_affected` into `product_ids`.
   If none of these arrays exist, the CVRF CSAF converter outputs an error that no matching Product ID was found for this remediation element.
 * `/vulnerabilities[]/scores[]`:
+  * For any CVSS v4 element, the CVRF CSAF converter MUST compute the `baseSeverity` from the `baseScore` according to the rules of the applicable CVSS standard.
+(CSAF CVRF v1.2 predates CVSS v4.0.)
   * For any CVSS v3 element, the CVRF CSAF converter MUST compute the `baseSeverity` from the `baseScore` according to the rules of the applicable CVSS standard.
   * If no `product_id` is given, the CVRF CSAF converter appends all Product IDs which are listed under `../product_status` in